3Squ4red/Lottery-dApp/README.md

 - How to use an oracle like Chainlink VRF
 - Knowledge of Solidity and Ethereum alone is not enough to build a fully functional dApp
   - Frontend designing skills probably comes first
-- How to host my own Next.js project for free using GitHub pages
+- How to host my own Next.js project for free on Vercel
 - Interacting with MetaMask wallet using Ether.js
 - Importance of using enviroment variables
 - Unit conversion using utils library of Ether.js